-- Change operating speed (best performance is achieved over 10 mph). - Change field working angle (best finishing at 5 to 20 degrees off previously worked). - Adjust working depth (deeper & run slower or shallower to run faster). - Pre-work heavy trash or wet areas at a slower speed & at a different angle than final pass. - Wait for soil conditions to dry out more. - Ensure the wing circuit hydraulic remote is constantly engaged in the extended direction.
+- Change operating speed (best performance is achieved over 10mph). - Change field working angle (best finishing at 5 to 20 degrees off previously worked). - Adjust working depth (deeper & run slower or shallower to run faster). - Pre-work heavy trash or wet areas at a slower speed & at a different angle than final pass. - Wait for soil conditions to dry out more. - Add 1 depth stop to wing gauge wheel cylinders only. - Ensure the wing circuit hydraulic remote is constantly engaged in the extended direction. - Increase wing down pressure in small increments of 50-100psi to a maximum of 1200psi.